top of page

 Main Research Areas

 I have conducted numerous studies on advertising and marketing, with a particular focus on diversity and inclusion in advertising.
 Specifically, my research has delved into the representations of gender, race/ethnicity, and older people.
 Some of my work has explored the intersection of these representations (e.g., gender representations of older people), other work has analyzed consumers’ and practitioners’ perceptions of such representations (e.g., a survey of 185 Japanese advertising practitioners and 1,834 consumers) as well as their effects on the audience (e.g., an experiment on the effects of stereotypical gender portrayals), while most of my recent studies have addressed representational differences between cultures (e.g., the representation of gender in television advertising in 13 cultures).
+I am currently exploring diversity issues in AI-generated virtual influencers on Instagram.
 Additionally, I have conducted research on the role of celebrities and influencers in advertising and advertising's impact on life satisfaction.

 New Media and Society

-Several of my research projects have focused on the role new media plays in society and how it mirrors, changes, and shapes the world, including studies in such diverse areas as the gender digital divide, the use of social media in the workplace, the effect of social media on body image concerns, gender stereotypes in online dating sites, and how new media has changed journalism.
+Several of my research projects have focused on the role new media plays in society and how it mirrors, changes, and shapes the world, including studies in such diverse areas as the gender digital divide, the use of social media in the workplace, the effect of social media on body image concerns, gender stereotypes in online dating sites, how new media has changed journalism, and diversity in AI-generated content.

 Health Communication